frictionlessdata/website-old/guides/developer-guide.md

 ```
 # location of Data Package e.g. URL or path on disk
 var location = /my/data/package/

+# this "imports" the Data Package providing a native DataPackage object to work with
+# Note: you usually will not load the data itself
 var myDataPackage = new DataPackage(location)
 var myDataResource = myDataPackage.getResource(indexOrName)